moq-wg/moq-transport/draft-ietf-moq-transport.md

 A publisher responds to a FETCH request with either a FETCH_OK or a FETCH_ERROR message.
 If it responds with FETCH_OK, the publisher creates a new unidirectional stream that is used to send the Objects.
+A relay MAY start sending objects immediately in response to a FETCH, even if sending the FETCH_OK takes longer because it requires going upstream to populate the latest object.

 The Object Forwarding Preference does not apply to fetches.